tharunteja123-git/Bank-Statement-Aggregator/README.md

 ## Acknowledgments

-I would like to extend my sincere gratitude to [Hema](https://www.linkedin.com/in/hemaannaluru/) and [Srujana](https://www.linkedin.com/in/srujanavattamwar/) for their invaluable support.
+I would like to extend my sincere gratitude to [Srujana](https://www.linkedin.com/in/srujanavattamwar/) for their invaluable support.
 Their patience and belief in my abilities were instrumental in the successful completion of this work.